-The life and music of Charlie Megira are more dream than reality, a reverie concocted by the mind in the throws of a fever, a welcome hallucination replete with beautiful settings that drip into basins of consciousness.
+The life and music of Charlie Megira are more dream than reality, a reverie concocted by the mind in the throes of a fever, a welcome hallucination replete with beautiful settings that drip into basins of consciousness.
 His was a music both familiar and entirely alien at once.
 It touches on corners of darkness, an isolation both lonely and sweet, all wrapped in a cold glow that draws the listener into each note, each melancholy melody triggering unrecorded experiences.

 Even in this age of near-total Internet accessibility, Charlie Megira is a modern mystery.
 A casual search turns up little aside from a few cryptic articles.
 His brief career unfolded during a changing of the guard in the music industry, opening on the death of the compact disc and ending just prior to Spotify’s IPO.
 For an artist like Megira, living far away from a major music outpost, there was more chaos than structure for his recordings to exist and find an audience.
 This collection is the first attempt at putting the pieces together, compiling a life’s work of an artist whose spark almost shined unto the world.